- Overview

 12. Magnesium L-Threonate

-Strength, Bioavailability, Special Qualities: Newer form of magnesium; high absorption and bioavailability, only form known to penetrate the blood-brain barrier (in rats as of 2018); excellent cell membrane penetration
+Strength, Bioavailability, Special Qualities: A newer form of magnesium; high absorption and bioavailability, only form known to penetrate the blood-brain barrier (in rats as of 2018); excellent cell membrane penetration

 Uses & Effects: Alzheimer’s prevention and treatment; stress; concentration; depression, irritability, anxiety, other mood issues; insomnia